mansouralh/TASK-Django-M11-Files-II/README.md

 ### Static & Media Files

-1. Add the set up for static files in `settings.py`:
+1. Add the setup for the static files in `settings.py`:

    ```python
    STATIC_URL = "static/"
    STATIC_ROOT = BASE_DIR / "static"
    ```

-2. Add the set up for static files in `urls.py`:
+2. Add the setup for the static files in `urls.py`:

    ```python
    ...

    from django.conf import settings
    from django.conf.urls.static import static

    urlpatterns = [
        ...